raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 ![](/assets/images/command/001.png)

-This talk was given at [NDC London](http://ndc-london.com) on January 14, 2016.
-The complete slide deck is [here](https://speakerdeck.com/raganwald/first-class-commands-an-unexpectedly-fertile-design-pattern).
-The more important slides are shown here, along with some annotations explaining the ideas being presented.
+This talk was given at [NDC London](http://ndc-london.com) on January 14, 2016.[^deck].
+A selection of slides are shown here, along with some annotations explaining the ideas being presented.
 This is not a transcript, nor is it a blog post.
 Some slides are elided, especially those showing code.
 It will be most valuable to those who attended the talk or watch it when it is released on video.

+[^deck]: The complete slide deck is [here](https://speakerdeck.com/raganwald/first-class-commands-an-unexpectedly-fertile-design-pattern)

 ---